francoisedumas/to_do_backend/README.md

 <img width="1149" alt="Screenshot 2021-08-13 at 16 55 19" src="https://user-images.githubusercontent.com/33062224/129376658-9000b534-5c34-466c-b108-134a755e1cc8.png">

+## Setup for fork and clone

+The front-end can be found [here](https://github.com/francoisedumas/to_do_frontend)

-*Comment: After cloning or forking run `rails db:create` `rails db:migrate` and `rails s` in your terminal to start the app.
-If you want to run the test rub rspec*
+After cloning or forking run `rails db:create` `rails db:migrate` and `rails s` in your terminal to start the app.
+If you want to run the test rub rspec.
+Enjoy! 😀

 ## Starting with basic models and controllers